Authors: Filip Maric & David Nicholls / Reviewers: Anna Rajala & Dorothee Holscher / Submitted: 14 May 2019

 Professional identity

-As well as affecting our patients, thematisation also affects physiotherapy professionals and the construction of their professional identity.
-The notion that certain ‘personal and professional behaviours’ are another integral part of the professional’s identity coincides with the belief that the professional shares a set of values, practices and codes with her peers (WCPT, 2011a, p.
-2).
-This ‘sameness’ is grounded in objectively identifiable, ontological knowledge and, in Levinassian terms, represents a similar thematisation to that which physiotherapists apply to their patients.
-The development of this sameness is a critical element built into a physiotherapist’s ongoing professional education.
-It is first defined in undergraduate education, as physiotherapy students ‘attain the knowledge, skills, and attributes described in the guidelines for physical therapist professional entry level education’ (WCPT, 2011b, p.
-1).
-Continuing professional development further promotes the idea that the knowledge, skills, and attributes need to be practiced on an ongoing basis to be maintained, developed and enhanced.
-And regulatory authorities are deployed to ensure that practitioner’s personal ethics do not transgress their professional identities.
+Not surprisingly, the development of professional sameness is also a critical element built into professional education.
+It first takes place in undergraduate education, as physiotherapy students ‘attain the knowledge, skills, and attributes described in the guidelines for physical therapist professional entry-level education’ (WCPT, 2011b).
+Continuing professional development then further promotes the idea that the knowledge, skills, and attributes acquired in undergraduate education need to be maintained, developed and enhanced on an ongoing basis to retain one’s standing (i.e. identity) as a physiotherapist.
+In the same wake, regulatory authorities are deployed to ensure that a practitioner’s personal values do not transgress their professional identities.

-It could be said that undergraduate education represents a time of self-development, but that this development is directed towards a pre-determined professional identity.
-Whether as a replacement for, or as an addition to, the development of self-being, it is desirable that a homogenous professional identity is clearly distinguishable from the heterogeneous personal selves for the thousands of people that become therapists.
-So while the WCPT’s definition of CPD implies that personal skills, knowledge, and behaviours are supplementary to professional ones, this supplementation ultimately affirms their distinction and the gradual exclusion of the personal from the professional (WCPT, 2011a).
+On the one hand, we could argue that undergraduate education represents a time of self-development insofar as one’s self is changed throughout its course.
+On the other hand, however, this development is directed towards a pre-determined professional identity.
+Whether as a replacement or addition to self-development, the aim of this process is the development of a homogenous professional identity distinguishable from the heterogeneous personal selves of the thousands of people that become therapists.
+While the WCPT’s definition of CPD implies that personal skills, knowledge, and behaviours are supplementary to professional ones, their distinction as such ultimately affirms their difference and the further exclusion of the personal from the professional (WCPT, 2011a).

-This supplementary and subordinate relationship is evident in the kinds of reflective practice and supervision now being advocated for by professional bodies internationally.
-Supervision is aimed at ‘helping the development of a professional identity’ (PNZ, 2012, p.
-1), while professional self-reflection is also directed at ‘improving or affirming their professional practice’ (PBNZ, 2011, p.
+The supplementary and subordinate relationship of personal to professional identity is also evident in the kinds of reflective practice and supervision advocated for by professional bodies internationally.
+Supervision, for example, is aimed at ‘helping the development of a professional identity’ (PNZ, 2012, p.
+1), while professional self-reflection aims at ‘improving or affirming… professional practice’ (PBNZ, 2011, p.
 22).
-Supervision and self-reflection, therefore, consistently privilege the professional self over the personal self, even though, on the surface, they appear to be about the practitioner’s sense of self.
-As practices of identification, they are ultimately aimed at aligning physiotherapists with this professional group-identity, and in doing so they subordinate, assimilate, exclude, reduce, and even undo the unique and idiosyncratic otherness of the practitioner.
-Even though there are undeniably some variations amongst professionals, what remains as the broad, underpinning professional identity presents a restricted category that enacts that same violence that Levinas’s critique of ontology was directed at, and, through this lens, we find the irreconcilable tension at the heart of the profession’s aim to ‘develop, maintain and restore people’s maximum movement’ (WCPT, 2016).
+Both practices then perpetuate the development and ongoing conformity of professional identity over the development of more personal modes of reflection.
+As practices of identification, they aid in aligning physiotherapists with their professional group-identity, and, so, subordinate, assimilate, exclude, reduce, and even undo the unique and idiosyncratic otherness of the practitioner.

 Toward an otherwise physiotherapy

-Even this brief review of the broad, overarching aims of physiotherapy, the theory and practice of diagnosis, and the way in which professional identity is developed highlights the extent to which contemporary physiotherapy remains grounded in a (positivist) ontology and epistemology.
-Building on Levinas’s critique of ontology, it underscores the extent to which physiotherapy may reproduce the fundamental violence of thematisation, and through this immobilise otherness, rather than liberating it.
-Though inadvertent, this violence is done to the supposed ‘beneficiaries’ of healthcare, and healthcare practitioners alike.
-Applying Levinas’s critique of ontology to physiotherapy thus implies a radical critique of the profession; in the original sense that thematisation lies at the ‘roots’ of physiotherapy.
+This brief review of the aim of physiotherapy, the theory and practice of diagnosis, and the concept and development of professional identity highlights how firmly physiotherapy is grounded in (positivist) ontology and epistemology.
+Building on Levinas’s critique of ontology this implies that physiotherapy perpetuates the fundamental violence of thematisation, that is, the reduction and limitation of all otherness to the categories and capacities of knowledge and the knowing (professional) self.
+This, however, also means that physiotherapy also enacts an inadvertent limitation, rather than the mobilisation of otherness.
+Applying Levinas’s critique of ontology to physiotherapy, thus, implies a radical critique of the profession in the original sense of the term radical.
+It exposes the (epistemological) violence of thematisation at the ‘roots’ of physiotherapy.

-In line with the growing body of work applying critical theory to physiotherapy research and practice, we believe that the principal benefit of the critical study of physiotherapy lies in exposing otherwise unnoticed and unreflected problems that pervade its theories and practices (Setchell, Nicholls, Wilson & Gibson, 2018).
-In the present case, this is the exposure of an inadvertent, primary act of violence, inherent, but as yet unseen, at the heart of contemporary physiotherapy practice.
-By highlighting that our professional theories and practices run counter to our therapeutic aspirations to ‘develop, maintain and restore people’s maximum movement and functional ability’, we hope to open the door to other ways to imagine physiotherapy that are coherent with this aim (WCPT, 2016).
+In line with the growing body of work in critical physiotherapy, we believe that the principal benefit of the critical study of physiotherapy lies in exposing otherwise unnoticed and unreflected problems that pervade its theories and practices (Setchell, Nicholls, Wilson & Gibson, 2018).
+In the present case, it is the exposure of an underlying, but as yet unseen act of violence at the heart of physiotherapy theory and practice because of its grounding in ontology and epistemology.
+By highlighting that this violence runs counter to our therapeutic aspiration to ‘develop, maintain and restore people’s maximum movement’, we hope to open the door to other ways to imagine physiotherapy that are coherent with this aim (WCPT, 2016).

 Conclusion